 How should one correctly nourish a teapot?

-As is well known, the reason purple clay teapots are so highly regarded by virtually all tea enthusiasts is due to their unique double-pore structure.
+As is well known, the reason Yixing purple clay teapots are so highly regarded by virtually all tea enthusiasts is due to their unique double-pore structure.

 Because Yixing purple clay teapot materials are rich in quartz and mica, white or brown and black crystalline bodies can be seen on the surface of the pot.
 These crystalline bodies give the purple clay teapot its breathability, allowing free fatty substances from the tea infusion to penetrate through the pores and reach the surface layer of the pot, gradually making the teapot more lustrous and smooth.

-The correct way to nourish a teapot is inadvertently, simply handling it naturally while drinking tea, without needing to be overly cautious.
+The correct way to nourish a teapot is inadvertently, simply handling it naturally while Drinking Tea, without needing to be overly cautious.

-Nourishing a purple clay teapot involves both internal and external care, summarized in the six-character method: “frequent brewing, frequent cleaning, frequent drying.”
+Nourishing a purple clay teapot involves both internal and external care, summarized in the six-character method: “frequent brewing, frequent Cleaning, frequent drying.”
 Frequent cleaning and drying are especially important.
 Frequent cleaning prevents the formation of tea scale from tea water on the surface, and frequent drying maintains the permeability of the teapot's pores.
 In the repeated use of a purple clay teapot, the effectiveness of its double-pore structure plays a decisive role in the quality of teapot nourishment.
 Drying the teapot after each use is a basic condition for teapot care.

 While brewing tea, pay attention to keeping the body of the teapot clean, as tea infusion dripping onto the body can dry and easily form tea stains.
 If not wiped off with a tea cloth in a timely manner, they will be much harder to clean later.
 Keep a tea cloth nearby your tea station, and wipe the body of the teapot whenever you see tea infusion on it.

-After brewing tea, promptly clean out the contents, discard the tea residue, the teapot, wipe it clean, place it on the tea station, and wait for the next tea session.
+After brewing tea, promptly clean out the contents, discard the tea residue, rinse the teapot, wipe it clean, place it on the tea station, and wait for the next tea session.

 Be patient, and over time, a patina will form; there is no need to be overly cautious.